 Panic disorder gives rise to both psychological and physical symptoms.

 Psychological symptoms include fear, terror and, very frighteningly, sometimes the overwhelming (false) conviction that one is about to die.

 Physical symptoms include a rapid heartbeat, sweating, trembling, feeling faint or dizzy, and, OF PARTICULAR RELEVANCE to this article: HYPERVENTILATION.

 WHAT IS HYPERVENTILATION?

-It is also sometimes referred to as PSYCHOGENIC DYSPNOEA or BEHAVIOURAL BREATHLESSNESS.
+It is also sometimes referred to as PSYCHOGENIC DYSPNOEA or BEHAVIORAL BREATHLESSNESS.

-In essence, it involves rapid and shallow breathing, alterations in levels of CO2 in the bloostream and having a sense of ‘not being able to get enough air’, breathlessness and suffocation.
+In essence, it involves rapid and shallow breathing, alterations in levels of CO2 in the bloodstream and having a sense of ‘not being able to get enough air’, breathlessness and suffocation.

 HOW DOES THE BRAIN RESPOND TO SUCH SYMPTOMS?